Lacrosse team traffic stop: Delaware AG calls for federal investigation - NewsBreak

 While the sheriff has said there was nothing out of the ordinary about the traffic stop, the team and the university’s president have argued otherwise.

 Now, Attorney General Kathleen Jennings is urging “a full examination” of the events that took place.
-She made the request official in a letter penned to Assistant Attorney General Kristen Clarke, of the Civil Rights Division of the Department of Justice, on Wednesday.North Carolina man held on $12.4M bond on sex crime charges
+She made the request official in a letter penned to Assistant Attorney General Kristen Clarke, of the Civil Rights Division of the Department of Justice, on Wednesday.Not Guilty, Sentenced to Life: Court hears Terrence Richardson’s innocence claim

 “I’m deeply troubled,” Jennings wrote to Clarke.